tony-ka/paint_buckets/README.md

 paint_buckets
 =============

-mod for the game Minetest - adds 120 colors as paint buckets, designed to replace dyes mod.
+Mod for the game Minetest
+Adds 120 colors as paint buckets
+Designed to replace dyes mod.